 Though I was brokenhearted to face the death of some of the creatures in my care, I have begun to believe that it is more normal than I suspected.
 Here’s what I have learned so far – maybe it can help other novice homesteaders like myself as they learn a new way of living.

 Death Is Inevitable – How’s That For A Lighthearted Start?

-The truth is, despite our best efforts, we really didn’t know what to look for when we got our first animals – we just knew that they would teach us a lot along the way.
+When I began homesteading, I had no prior experience.
+So, despite all my book-learning, I really didn’t know what to look for when we got our first animals – we just knew that they would teach us a lot along the way.
 I actually apologized to our first chickens when we brought them home, knowing that they would have to deal with my ineptitude!